Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 sender might instead sends a message to a broker and the destination system subscribes to the same broker.
 Messages are delivered through the broker, and regardless of how many instances of the sender or receiver there may be, the broker will handle reliable delivery to the correct recipients.
-One example of this type of design is the [Web-Queue-Worker architecture style].
+One example of this type of design is the [web-queue-worker architecture style].

 Another alternative, the [event-driven architecture style], can be used for components to publish information about actions that have taken place into a central event store.
 Other components can